Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Evaluation and Results

 \subsection{Partial DA}

 First, we conduct experiments in the extreme case of \textit{Partial} DA where only the healthy class is shared between the domains.
 The experimental setup is exemplified in \figref{fig:Partial_Exp} for the Paderborn dataset, where only the healthy data of the target domain is available.
-Therefore, we first generate the missing data in the target domain (dark red blocks in \figref{fig:Partial_Exp}) and evaluate on a target test dataset.
+Therefore, we first generate the missing data in the target domain (darker blocks in \figref{fig:Partial_Exp}) and evaluate on a target test dataset.

 \textbf{CWRU:} We compare the results of the proposed methodology with the methods outlined in \secref{sec:comparison}.
 If available, the exact results from previous publications are shown.
 If not, we re-implement the methods while using exactly the same setup as in the original publications.
-For the source-only experiments we report, on the one hand, the previously reported results based on the originally proposed classifier architecture \cite{wang2020missing} with a kernel size of 3 (referred to as $Baseline$).
+Only for \textit{Ba3US}, a new architecture needed to be tuned as elaborated in \secref{sec:appendix} since this method has not yet been applied to any of the presented case studies.
+Since hyperparameter tuning without fault data did not lead to satisfying results, we followed the protocol of \citet{wang2020missing} and used the domain shift experiment $0\longrightarrow3$ as a validation task.
+For the source-only experiments, we report on the one hand the previously reported results based on the originally proposed classifier architecture \cite{wang2020missing} with a kernel size of 3 (referred to as $Baseline$).
 On the other hand, we report the results of the source-only experiments conducted with the classifier architecture optimized based on the synthetic data as reported in \secref{sec:HPResults}.
 This architecture has a kernel size of 12 (referred to as $Baseline^{Syn}$).
 The balanced accuracy of all experiments is shown in \tabref{tab:ExpDomainCWRU}.
 The overall performance of all approaches is high - even for the two source-only \textit{Baselines}, suggesting that the domain gaps are small in this dataset.
 This also leaves only limited room for improvement.
-Our tuned classification model ($Baseline^{Syn}$), however, outperforms the existing $Baseline$ by $1.71\%$.
+The baseline model with optimized hyperparameters ($Baseline^{Syn}$), however, outperforms the existing $Baseline$ by $1.71\%$, showcasing that the generated data is beneficial for hyperparameter tuning.
 Moreover, adding the data generated by \textit{FaultSignatureGAN} to the training dataset, results in an additional improvement of $0.96\%$ - resulting in a total improvement of $2.67\%$ compared to the previously reported baseline method.
 This shows that the generated data is beneficial in order to bridge domain gaps.